matt-catalyst/websockets-dashboard/README.md

+# Prerequisites

+* Tornado (http://www.tornadoweb.org) is installed - can by done via easy_install

+# To run

+## Server

+Simply run ```python server/server.py``` from the repository root directory

+## Plugins

+This is done on a per-plugin basis as they all work differently.

 # Plugin interfaces:

 Plugins communicate with dashboard clients through the Tornado websocket server via a REST interface.
 They can be written in any language, and run on-demand, by cron or be a persistent daemon.